daniel7grant/blog/src/content/posts/use-usequery-in-every-project.md

 ---
 title: "Use useQuery in every project"
-description: "Data fetching is one of the most complicated parts of React codebases, but there is a simple and declarative way of fetching data: `useQuery`"
+description: "Data fetching is one of the most complicated parts of React codebases, but there is a simple and declarative way of fetching data: useQuery"
 category: webdev
 pubDate: 2024-12-07
 ---